The Plant Messiah’s manifesto

 Sharing knowledge of the magic of plants

-Carlos believes that plants are our greatest yet most humble servants; caring for us every day, in every way.
-“Without them, we would not survive”.
-He says it’s as simple as that.
+Carlos believes that plants are our greatest yet most humble servants, caring for us every day, in every way.
+“Without them, we would not survive,” he says – it’s as simple as that.
 “Plants are not merely some living things in our lives.
-They are the pop stars of our planet”.
-As Carlos lives so close to the plant world and knows all about its intricacies, we wondered and asked him what were the most beautiful things he’d seen a plant do.
+They are the pop stars of our planet!”
+As Carlos lives so close to the plant world and knows all about its intricacies, we wondered and asked him what was the most beautiful thing he’d seen a plant do.
 After pondering a while, he tells us he is “in awe of resilience”.
-He talks of the ways nature reacted to the atomic bomb disasters of Hiroshima as an example.
-“Even in these extreme circumstances there are plants that come back from it.
-They offer some hope.
-There’s something very poetic about it”.
-He also shared a story about finding tiny dust-like seeds of the Lobelia vagans plant that were feared lost, they were found stuck to the glue of an empty envelope at Kew’s Millennium Seed Bank.
-He managed to save and propagate them.
-“I just find it amazing that such a tiny seed contains the whole DNA and instructions for creating an entire population”.
-Seeds that have been surviving for nearly 3000 years.
-“They germinate and within a few weeks, they’re flowering as if nothing has happened.
-It’s like the phoenix rising from the ashes”.
+The way nature reacts to natural disasters, he uses the atomic bomb of Hiroshima as an example: “Even in these extreme circumstances there are plants that come back from it – they offer some hope.
+There’s something very poetic about it.”
+He also shared a story of his own about finding tiny dust-like seeds of the Lobelia vagans plant, that were feared lost.
+They were found stuck to the glue of an empty envelope at Kew’s Millennium Seed Bank and he managed to save and propagate them!
+“I just find it amazing that such a tiny seed contains the whole DNA and instructions for creating an entire population.”
+And seeds that have been surviving for nearly 3000 years, “They can germinate and within a few weeks and flower as if nothing has happened.
+It’s like the phoenix rising from the ashes!”

 Carlos has an affinity with all kinds of tropical plants and he takes a liking to their showy exuberance.
-His first love is the water lily.
-A mysterious flower that sparked his imagination from a young age.
+His first love though, is the water lily, a mysterious flower that sparked his imagination from a young age.
 He admires how they rise up magically out of the water and how some species bloom during the dark of night.
-What can we learn from such a beautiful blossom?
+What can we learn from such plants?
 So much it seems: “There was this guy called Monet.
 He invented a whole artist movement just by looking at one.
 Buddhism came out of the observation of a Lotus flower.
 You just never know where a plant is going to get you,” he laughs.

 Anyone can be a messiah

-“You only need to have a spark of interest” assures Carlos, because interest leads to knowledge, that knowledge leads to care, and care to action.
+Anyone can be a messiah and “You only need to have a spark of interest” assures Carlos, because interest leads to knowledge, that knowledge leads to care, and care to action.
 But what about those in the city who feel they have completely lost touch with nature?
-“Just go back to it”, he insists.
-He talks of how much goes unnoticed.
+“Just go back to it.”
+He assures there is so much that goes unnoticed.
 “In the city, you may think that you’re away from it all, but in fact, we are just blind.
-Even a dandelion has beautiful things going on, it has a very interesting reproductive system and there are many species that can be found in a single town”.
+Even a dandelion has beautiful things going on: it has a very interesting reproductive system and there are many species that can be found in a single town.”

 It’s true that if we start tuning in, we can discover fascinating things.
 Carlos’s suggestion: think about what in the natural world interests you, make sure you develop your knowledge, get in contact with it and feel the connection.
 “Nature is always waiting to be discovered.
-Gardening, landscapes, micro bacteria, you name it.
+Gardening, landscapes, micro bacteria – you name it.
 I’m sure that with all biodiversity and the width of nature, you can find something that interests you.”
-And it’s easy to start.
+It’s easy to start.
 Did you know it’s even possible to grow endangered species at home?
-Carlos tells us about the chocolate cosmos (Cosmos atrosanguineus) from Mexico that grows beautifully on a windowsill.
-So, as he concludes in his book: “Let’s green up the world and plant our future”.
+Carlos ends by telling us about the chocolate cosmos (Cosmos atrosanguineus) from Mexico that grows beautifully on a windowsill.
+So, as he concludes in his book: “Let’s green up the world and plant our future!”